Thomahawkuru/Realsense-Surround-Tracking/README.md

 This will:
 - Initialize the RealSense cameras
-- Run YOLO object detection on each camera
+- Run YOLO object detection on each camera in separate threads
-- Visualize the 2D detection results
+- Optionally, Visualize the 2D detection results
 - Optionally, display the detections in a 3D plot

 ### Merging Detections